oh-data-sci/wordle_score_analysis/readme.md

     | weighted average score |  **player a** |
     |------------------------|---------------|

-which player's strategy performs better depends on the metric we choose. the median cannot distinguish between the two players, but the balance point favours player b. conversely, the average number of guesses required is slightly lower for player a, and that lead increases if we apply a simple but harsh *available_information-penalty-weighting* on the score.
+which player's strategy performs better depends on the method/metric we choose. the median cannot distinguish between the two players, but the balance point favours player b. conversely, the average number of guesses required is slightly lower for player a, and that lead remains (in fact, *increases*) if we apply a simple but harsh *available-information-penalty-weighting* on the score.

 on balance, i declare the narrowest of victories to **player a**.